-Believers are no longer condemned for their sins, because the Holy Spirit living in them has set them free from the penalty of death.
+Believers are no longer condemned for their sins, because their faith in Jesus and the Holy Spirit living in them has set them free from the penalty of death.

 Romans 8:26 "In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans."